Stonmai/food-store-calculator/README.md

 # Food Store Calculator
-a Calculator program for food store.
+a calculator program for food store.
 The application features in interactive CLI.

 ## Setup Instructions